 Clients’ rights and obligations under the taxation laws

-As a client of our practice, we are obliged to advise you of your rights and obligations under the taxation laws in relation to the services we provide to you.
 Set out below is a brief explanation of the main areas of the taxation system you should be aware of.
 If you have any concerns or issues with any of matters discussed below, please feel free to contact us.

 The self-assessment system

 The Australian tax system operates as a self-assessment system.
 This means that when your tax return, FBT return or BAS is lodged the ATO accepts the information in the return at face- value and issues you with an assessment notice based on that information.
 It is important to understand that this does not mean the assessment is final as the ATO can conduct a review or audit of the information provided in the return at a later time, subject to the time limits discussed in the topic below.
+Importantly, as a taxpayer, you have an obligation to comply with the taxation laws.
+If you do not meet your obligations under the taxation laws, the ATO may impose administrative penalties (fines), apply interest charges, seek criminal prosecutions (in some cases) or initiate debt recovery.

 The Commissioner’s ability to amend an assessment